LOKESH-999/lock-free-mpsc/README.md

 - **Lock-Free Design**: Ensures high performance and scalability in multi-threaded environments.
 - **Bounded Queue**: Implements a fixed-capacity queue to prevent unbounded memory usage.
 - **Global Backoff**: Reduces contention using an exponential backoff strategy.
+For more details, [refer to the backoff implementation](https://github.com/LOKESH-999/lock-free-mpsc/blob/main/src/backoff.rs).
 - **Cache Optimization**: Uses cache-line padding to minimize false sharing and improve performance.
+For more details, [refer to the backoff implementation](http://github.com/LOKESH-999/lock-free-mpsc/blob/main/src/cache_padded.rs).

 ---